eda-ricercatore/gulyas-scripts/notes/computational_thinking.md

 ##	Tail recursion optimization (in *Prolog*)

 Tail recursion optimization optimizes the call so that the call stack, and hence
-	memory usage (i.e., stack space), can be kept constant;
+	memory usage (i.e., stack space in the call stack), can be kept constant;
 	however, the recursive subgoal must be the last goal in recursive rule.